 Wax can be an invaluable tool for stonesetting.
 It’s particularly helpful when setting oddly-shaped stones, channel setting and gypsy setting.
 This class will feast on a banquet of tips and tricks related to casting, wax working and stonesetting: including layout, wax carving symmetrical and asymmetrical designs, casting stones in-place, hammer-setting both symmetrical and oddly-shaped stones.
 The class will also cover an introduction to the lost wax casting process, which will include rubber moldmaking, investing, casting and finishing.
 Our week together will be invaluable for any jeweler who wants to create their own settings to incorporate stones into their work.

 Big is beautiful!
 This class will explore the special qualities necessary to make large cocktail rings.
 How they fit on the hand?
 How they are engineered?
 How to make a large ring be comfortable?
-These are some of the questions that we will answer.
 Using either stones that you supply or ones brought to the class by the instructor for purchase, students will learn about bezel and prong setting larger stones.
 Use of found objects will also be explored.
 Fabrication and soldering skills will be emphasized.
-Each day will end with a virgin cocktail critique to review the day.
-Rocks 'n Rings forever!!
+Open to all skill levels.
+Materials fee required.